baranidharan27/GenAI/README.md

-# AI Chatbot with FastAPI Backend and React Frontend
+# A LLM project with FastAPI Backend and React Frontend

 A modern chatbot application featuring a sleek user interface built with React and a robust FastAPI backend.
 The chatbot supports code syntax highlighting, copy-paste functionality, and real-time message updates.